 Our design creates a contemporary barn style property with a double height hallway with galleried landing, oversized windows with sliding shutter doors and acres of natural wood cladding.
 The property will increase by 151m2 at first floor level with the finished overall internal floor area of the living accommodation over the two floors being 274m2 .

 Inside the changes to the internal layout will be just as dramatic as the exterior.
-Three of the original ground floor bedrooms will be opened out to create a 9m long kitchen and social area. with a very large area being created on the upper floor, only three bedrooms are proposed with each having its own ensuite bathroom whilst the master suite will have a balcony on the south elevation.
+Three of the original ground floor bedrooms will be opened out to create a 9m long kitchen and social area.
+Despite a very large area being created on the upper floor, only three bedrooms are proposed with each having its own ensuite bathroom, whilst the master suite will have a balcony on the south elevation.

-Despite the increase in size our careful crafted proposal helped ensure that there was no opposition to the proposal from neighbours and that the planning application ran smoothly.
+Despite the increase in size our careful crafted proposal helped ensure that there was no opposition to the proposal from neighbours and the planning application ran smoothly.